dlemon/mongoose-gridstore/README.md

 or add it to your `package.json`.

 ## Usage
 This module is a mongoose plugin that decorates your schema with large size attachments.

+### Granularity
+You have the ability to partially/fully load all attachments or do the same for a single attachment.

 ### Schema decoration
 ```javascript